alimoorreza/CS167-Notebook-6/README.md

 # Notebook \#6
-Using CNNs to predict whether a chest x-ray has pneumonia.
+Deep learning with MLP and CNN for an image recognition task.

 ## The Data: 📊

-For this notebook, you will train a convolutional neural network for an image recognition task (like the cat vs. dog example).
-In this case, your algorithm will utilize a dataset of chest x-ray images to help learn how to diagnose pneumonia.
-The assignment is inspired by the Kaggle data competition  https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
+For this notebook, you will train two deep neural networks: 1) a multilayer perceptron (MLP), and 2) a convolutional neural network (CNN) for an image recognition task (like the cat vs. dog example).
+In this case, your algorithm will utilize a dataset of images to help learn useful features to classify an image into one of 10 classes.
+You should be using the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

 I have sampled the images in the dataset to 200x200 pixels to allow you to download the dataset in a reasonable format (52 MB compared to 1GB for the full-resolution images).